sugarlabs/help-activity/source/pippy_lessonplan.rst

 **MILESTONES**:

--  Creates the base for displaying formatted data in the output.
+-  THis module creates the base for displaying formatted data in the output.

 **EXERCISES**: